tstum-wq/tstum-dataviz-portfolio/critique-by-design.md

 ## Step six: build a solution
 I played around with the color, considered the important information, and landed on this final design.
 I added the country names to the Y-axis labels, which removed the legend.
 Good!
 Then I thought about the title - was this telling the best story?
 I think saying we are *comparing* the rankings allowed me to remove distracting color.

 For my final design, I went back to the beginning and used one of my original chart designs, this time highlighting the top 2 roller coasters.
 With the addition of the country names, I felt this addressed the critique and brought the focus back to the ranking rather than the countries.
 I also thought I might not need to list the number of coasters being compared, so I changed the title.
-(I'm still not sure this was the best choice.)
+Is it important to say '13' in the title?
+Maybe not.

 This exercise allowed me to work through design choices and check my inclinations against the best practices we are learning.